gastonirby/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+    Node.js is scalable, uses one code language, is readily available, and helps facilitate quick deployment.
+    Express is a node module that helps manage servers and routes.

 1. Understand and explain the use of Middleware.

+    Middleware functions are functions that act between the start and end, hence their name.
+Middleware functions help manipulate data along the route between the server and client.

 1. The basic principles of the REST architectural style.

+    Everything is a resource that is accessible via a unique URI.
+Resources can have multiple representations.
+They communicate over a stateless HTTP and are managed via HTTP methods

 1. Understand and explain the use of Express Routers.

+    Express routers exist inside an express application to help organize separate pieces to be used together.

 1. Describe tooling used to manually test the correctness of an API.

+    Tools such as Postman or HTTPie help us test API by entering in the route and seeing what it returns.
+These tools help us test response, headers, methods, bodies and status codes.